 - Prepare for the unexpected and adapt to real-time circumstances that inevitably arise

 The steps you take to gain buy-in will help you throughout the rest of the rollout process for a successful employee advocacy program.

-We’ve established why employee advocacy can be highly effective and gained buy-in from the organization.
+We’ve established why employee advocacy can be highly effective and gained buy-in from the organisation.
 Defining what you want to accomplish is the next step.
-Now you need to set objectives for your organization.
+Now you need to set objectives for your organisation.
 These will largely depend on your overall social media, marketing, or communications strategies and will help to create a specific and measurable framework for this aspect of your marketing mix.

 Consider different objectives for different departmental needs.
 Each department has different goals and could potentially leverage an employee advocacy program in a number of powerful ways.

 Take these differences into account when setting objectives and consider measuring the following items:

 - Reach of employee advocacy messages

 - Business impact: leads generated from employee advocacy (sales, recruitment etc.)

 Use the following list to organise objectives across departments: